Cart 0

 The history curriculum is designed to show the student that the nature of life is to grow and change.
 Through learning the rudiments of the historian’s discipline, the boys develop reading, writing, note taking, research and geographic skills while studying the ancient world, Atlantic World and American History.

-Grade 7: American History and the Atlantic World, Part 1
+Grade 7: American History, Part 1

 This course begins a two-year sequence for Grades 7 and 8.
 Students will examine American history from the colonial era to the antebellum era.
 Throughout the course, they will become historians as they develop their reading comprehension, interpret historical documents, develop their analytical writing skills, and consider the role of perspective in the telling of historical events.
 Students will begin the course by exploring the factors that brought civilizations of the Americas, Africa, and Europe together to create a “new world.”
 Next, they will examine the causes of the American Revolution and its connection to other revolutions that swept through the Atlantic world in the late 18th and early 19th century.
 The students will then study in depth the United States Constitution and the establishment of the Republic.

-Grade 8: American History and the Atlantic World, Part 2
+Grade 8: American History, Part 2

 This course examines American history from the Civil War to the present-day.
 Throughout the course, students will evaluate a variety of sources and draw connections between history and current affairs.
 Students will continue to hone their skill as historians as they interpret historical documents, such as newspapers, political cartoons, photographs, speeches, and political pamphlets.
 Major assessments will have students work on creating thesis-driven essays, supporting their ideas with document-based evidence, using research databases to find credible evidence, and synthesizing insights from a variety of sources.
 Topics will include: sectionalism, slavery and abolition, the expansion of civil rights, industrialization and labor, political reform, women’s rights, world wars, popular culture, and globalization.